ayurovsky/ayurovsky.github.io/_pages/cv.md

 ### Refereed Conference Poster Presentations

+- **2024** - **Yurovsky A**, Moffitt RA.
+Improving Differential Expression and Survival Analyses with Sample-Specific Compartment Deconvolution (SSCD).
+Poster Presentation at 2024 ISMB in Montreal, France.

 - **2023** - **Yurovsky A**, Moffitt RA.
 Sample-Specific Compartment Deconvolution.
 Poster Presentation at 2023 ISMB/ECCB in Lyon, France.

 - **2017** - **Yurovsky A**, Amin MR, Skiena S. Word Embeddings for Genome Annotation with Deep Learning.
 Poster presentation at the 13th International Conference on Emerging Technologies for a Smarter World (CEWIT2017), November 2017.